Algorithm for computing perturbation series of dynamical mean field theory: Illustration on the Bethe lattice

 \subsection{Results: perturbative series}

 We apply our algorithm to compute the perturbation series of the corresponding single-site \ac{DMFT} problem.
-We work in real frequencies and we use \ac{QQMC}~\cite{Bertrand2021} to compute $\mathcal{I}_n$ and obtain the perturbation series of the (retarded) $F$.
+We work in real frequencies and we use \ac{QQMC}~\cite{Bertrand2021} to compute $\mathcal{I}_n$ and obtain the perturbation series of the retarded component of $F$.
 We apply the self-consistency condition between $F$ and the Weiss function from Eq.~\eqref{eq:sc_bethe_obo}.
 Details on the implementation and error estimation can be found in App.~\ref{app:implementation}.

+We first check that the two first perturbative orders we obtain match known analytical values at zero temperature~\cite{GebhardNoack_2003}.
+The data can be seen in App.~\ref{app:comp_exact}.

-Figure~\ref{fig:self_energy} shows the perturbation series of the self-energy of the DMFT solution, up to order 8.
-The temperature is $T=t / 5$.
+Then, we show in Fig.~\ref{fig:self_energy} the perturbation series of the retarded component of the self-energy of the DMFT solution, up to order 8.
+The temperature is $T=0.1D$.
 The shaded areas represent integration error bars, using the standard randomized quasi-Monte Carlo approach~\cite{Dick2013, LEcuyer2018, Macek2020}.

 The sharp features appearing at the band edge $\omega = D$ are numerical artifacts that we explain as follows.
-In the $\eta=0$ case, the non-interacting Green function $\mathcal{G}_0$ has singularities at the band edges.
-At small $U > 0$ however, the Green function $G$ and the Weiss function $\mathcal{G}$ are smooth in $\omega$.
+In the $\eta=0$ case, the non-interacting Green function $\mathcal{G}^R_0$ has singularities at the band edges.
+At small $U > 0$ however, the Green function $G^R$ and the Weiss function $\mathcal{G}^R$ are smooth in $\omega$.
 Their perturbation coefficients must then have singularities at the band edges.
 On the other hand, the self-energy is zero at $U=0$ and smooth at small $U > 0$, so its perturbation series has no such singularities.
-As a result, in the Dyson equation the singularities of $G$ and $\mathcal{G}$ must cancel each other.
+As a result, in the Dyson equation the singularities of $G^R$ and $\mathcal{G}^R$ must cancel each other.
 The band edge features of Fig.~\ref{fig:self_energy} are numerical inaccuracies in this cancellation between very large values.
 For a small $\eta > 0$, singularities are replaced with high peaks, and similar cancellations between large values occurs.